-(B) Any consolidation, reorganization, or streamlining of agencies transferred to the Corporation pursuant to this committees on such plan.

-(C) Any efficiencies or cost savings achieved or additional costs incurred as a result of the transfer of agencies, personnel, assets, and obligations to the Corporation pursuant to this title, including reductions in unnecessary or duplicative operations, assets, and personnel.
+- (B) Any consolidation, reorganization, or streamlining of agencies transferred to the Corporation pursuant to this - (C) Any efficiencies or cost savings achieved or additional costs incurred as a result of the transfer of agencies, personnel, assets, and obligations to the Corporation pursuant to this title, including reductions in unnecessary or duplicative operations, assets, and personnel.

-(2) CONSULTATION.-Not later than 15 days before the date on which the plan is transmitted pursuant to this subsection, the President shall consult with the appropriate congressional ferred to the Corporation under the plan.
+(2) CONSULTATION.-Not later than 15 days before the date on which the plan is transmitted pursuant to this subsection, the President shall consult with the appropriate congressional committees on such plan.

-(b) PLAN ELEMENTS.-The plan transmitted under subsection (a) shall contain, consistent with this division, such elements as the President deems appropriate, including the following:
+(b) Plan Elements.-The plan transmitted under subsection (a) shall contain, consistent with this division, such elements as the President deems appropriate, including the following:

-(1) Identification of any functions of agencies transferred to the Corporation pursuant to this title that will not be transunder the plan.
+(1) Identification of any functions of agencies transferred to the Corporation pursuant to this title that will not be transferred to the Corporation under the plan.